 “It’s not my fault that I’m worth this much,” Nelson said as he wiped away his tears with a fistful of $20 bills.
 “If you were an F-35 too, you would understand.”

 Senior leaders within the Air Force were quick to praise the bravery and honesty of Captain Nelson, heralding it as a sign of the military service embracing its proud heritage and changing social trends.

-“I of course fully support the diverse and talented group of patriots who serve in the United States Air Force,” said General Mark Welsh, the Air Force Chief of Staff.
+“I of course fully support the diverse and talented group of patriots who serve in the United States Air Force,” said General David L. Goldfein, the Air Force Chief of Staff.
 “I think it says something special about our service that a young person can step forward and defend the nation regardless of where they come from or whether they refer to their genitals as their boom and receptacle.”
 When asked about his confidence in Captain Nelson’s mental health, Welsh rebuffed the question.
 “I think that if we were to be really honest with ourselves, we would see that we all have a little F-35 in us.”

 In a surprisingly bipartisan motion, both major parties in Congress were quick to agree that some budgetary adjustment was needed if Nelson truly feels that, but for the accident of being born a living person instead of an incredibly expensive and operationally questionable aircraft, he is an F-35.
 Congressman Duncan Hunter (R-California) spoke on the floor of the House of Representatives, declaring that “Not only are our non-metallic F-35s important to the continued existence of the Air Force, they are also vital parts of the local economy.
 While this young person might not be employing welders or missile technicians or aeronautical engineers, we cannot forget the Starbucks or North Face outlets or Fantastic Sams that rely on people like Captain Nelson to keep important jobs on American soil.”